anthonyrisinger/cga/9/cga+06.md

 Translation resists multiplicative representation in Euclidean space.
 The operation $\mathbf{x}' = \mathbf{x} + \mathbf{t}$ is inherently additive.
 Various attempts to make it multiplicative (like homogeneous coordinates) come with limitations.

 Conformal space changes this.
 By embedding Euclidean space in a carefully chosen 5D space, translation becomes another species of rotation—specifically, a rotation in a null plane involving the point at infinity.
+One can visualize this as a shearing transformation that becomes a straight-line motion when projected back into Euclidean space.
 The translator versor takes the form:

 $$T = \exp\left(-\frac{\mathbf{t}\mathbf{n}_\infty}{2}\right) = 1 - \frac{\mathbf{t}\mathbf{n}_\infty}{2}$$